Video Monetization

 • Revenue from premium content or access.

-• Selling digital products (ex: templates, checklists, PDF downloads, website themes, tools, etc.)
+• Selling digital products (ex: templates, checklists, PDF downloads, Website templates, tools, etc.)

 • Sponsorships and affiliate partners.